Philippe Maillet

-Philippe Maillet (born November 7, 1992) is a Canadian professional ice hockey centre who is currently an unrestricted free agent.
-He most recently played for HC Ambrì-Piotta of the National League (NL).
+Philippe Maillet (born November 7, 1992) is a Canadian professional ice hockey centre who plays for the SC Rapperswil-Jona Lakers of the National League (NL).
 Originally undrafted by teams in the National Hockey League (NHL), Maillet has previously played for the Washington Capitals.

 Early life

 Maillet was born on November 7, 1992, in Lachenaie, Quebec (now Terrebonne, Quebec) to firefighter Mario Maillet and consultant Line Richard.

 Playing career

 Minor

 Maillet began his youth hockey career with the Collège Esther-Blondin Phénix of the Ligue de hockey Midget AAA du Québec (QMAAA), where he set the franchise record for most assists in a season with 34.
 His record, which was achieved during the 2008–09 season, stayed intact until the 2011–12 season when it was topped by Laurent Dauphin.
 Following his record-setting season, Malliet was drafted by the Victoriaville Tigres of the Quebec Major Junior Hockey League (QMJHL) but requested that they allow him to stay in midget AAA in order to develop.
 He returned to Phénix where he recorded 10 points in four games before earning a chance with the Victoriaville Tigres.
 After playing three games for the team and recording one goal, the Tigres agreed to keep him for the remainder of the 2009–10 season.
 During the season, he remarked that "I prefer to play with better players than me, it pushes me to go further and it allows me to evolve faster.
 Besides, my ability to follow the game has greatly improved since the start of the season."